railsuser2014/openobject-doc-book-en/multi/Logistic/config/config.rst

 Configuration
 =============

-Let us start by the configuration of the different components that we need.
+Let us start by configuring the different components we need.
 In the next sections, we will define:

 	* The companies' structure
 		* Companies
-		* Accounting charts
+		* Charts of Accounts
 		* Storage

 	* Users, suppliers & customers